-Workshop setup Slips, trips & falls 5 Suitable footwear, gallery staff/teachers to inform students of any hazards and areas to avoid.
+Education Studio setup Slips, trips & falls 5 Suitable footwear, gallery staff/teachers to inform students of any hazards and areas to avoid.
 Keep floors clear and shelves tidy.
 None or very little 6 Furniture-trips 5 Workshop furniture is to be setup allowing space for a walkway.
 Unused furniture is to be stored away from traffic areas.
-None or very little 6 Storage of artwork crates and packaging- falls, trips and other injuries 4 Any crates/packaging to be stored in workshop space is to be packed neatly and safely by gallery staff/install team allowing for walkway and emergency access. very little 5 Rubbish/paint on floor- slips and trips 5 Workshop floor to be swept and mopped at least weekly by cleaners or Gallery staff.
+None or very little 6 Storage of artwork crates and packaging- falls, trips and other injuries 4 No crates or packaging is to be stored in public areas including the Education Studio. very little 5 Rubbish/paint on floor- slips and trips 5 Studio floor to be swept and mopped at least weekly by cleaners or Gallery staff.
 Rubbish to be picked up every day.
-Spills to be cleaned as soon as possible None or very little 6 Storage of tools and Gallery equipment- cuts, bruises and other injuries 4 Gallery staff and other trained persons are only allowed to use hazardous equipment.
+Spills to be cleaned as soon as possible None or very little 6 Storage of tools and Gallery equipment- cuts, bruises and other injuries 4 Gallery staff and other trained persons are only allowed to use high risk equipment.
 Risk assessments are to be completed for workshops conducted by visiting artists.
 Proper use to be demonstrated Very little 5 Workshops Use of tools: cuts, abrasions, bruises, burns 4 Clear direction on how to safely use tools to be given and a teacher/gallery staff member to be present at all times.
 Keep a first aid kit close by and inform teachers of its whereabouts.
-All hazardous tools are to be used by workshop tutor only.
-These include pliers, hot glue guns, sharp scissors, sewing machines, knives etc. Risk assessments are to be completed for workshops run by visiting artists or that use hazardous tools None or very little 5
+All high risk equipment are to be used by workshop tutor only.
+These include pliers, hot glue guns, sharp scissors, sewing machines, knives etc. Risk assessments are to be completed for workshops run by visiting artists or that use hazardous tools None or very little 5 4 Be aware of any special circumstances, provide gloves and face masks for those who wish to wear None or very little 5